PDF Download: GERMAN | ENGLISH | FRENCH | POLISH | ARAB

 • Notification of a valid VAT identification number issued to you

-• A possible representative requires a written power of attorney from the buyer
+• A possible representative requires a written power of attorney from the vendor

 b.
-For companies based outside the Federal Republic of Germany the following proof is in addition required:
+For companies based outside the Federal Republic of Germany the following evidence is in addition required:

 • In each case certified translations of the above-mentioned foreign-language documents in the German national language

 c.
-For companies based outside a European Union state the following documents are always required as proof:
+For companies based outside a European Union state the following documents are always required as evidence:

 • A certificate issued by the relevant tax office about his entrepreneurial status